Brown scores 31 points in Celtics’ 112-93 victory over Heat - WHIZ News

+“People say I’m a non-shooter when I make it, I guess that’s my gift over to them,” he said, smiling.

 Jayson Tatum added 19 points to help Boston improve to 8-0 at home.
-Brown connected on a season-high six 3-pointers, and Walker had seven assists and four rebounds.
+Brown connected on a season-high five 3-pointers, and Walker had seven assists and four rebounds with six shots made from beyond the arc.

 Jimmy Butler led the Heat with a season-high 37 points and had six rebounds and four assists.
-Former Celtic Kelly Olynyk added 12 points, and Duncan Robinson and Justise Winslow each had 10.
+Olynyk, who played his final of four seasons in Boston with Brown, added 12 points, and Duncan Robinson and Justise Winslow each had 10.
 Miami had won three in a row.

+“We didn’t play together on either end — defense, offense,” Butler said.
+“That’s not how we’ve been winning games.
+That’s one that we really wanted to win.
+I felt like we could have proved to ourselves how we’re a good basketball team.
+I feel like we took a step back.
+Back to the drawing board.”

 Heat coach Erik Spoelstra left the team in the morning, flying home to be with wife Nikki for the birth of their second son.
 Assistant coach Dan Craig ran the team.